Zxynine/AnyMacro/README.md

 * The commands that change the camera may demonstrate some odd visual bugs due to fusions interpolation.

 ## Changelog
+* V 1.0.2
+  * Added in an alternate icon for the app since Autodesk did not like the first.
+  * Fixed bug where cancelling the naming of a new macro would remove the command history anyways despite not making a macro.
 * v 1.0.1
   * Fixed bug with built-in camera command where the camera would break if an orthagonal forwards was selected.
   * Fixed bug causing command queue to throw a silent error